Thyssenkrupp Steel announces site closure and job cuts

 The company says it still intends to complete a direct-reduced iron (DRI) plant already under construction that will replace two blast furnaces in Duisburg with 2.2 million metric tons per year of electric arc furnace (EAF) production.

-“In the future, another blast furnace could be replaced by a modern EAF,” says Thyssenkrupp Steel, adding, “A decision on this will only be taken at a later date and under the economic, technological and political conditions that apply at that time.”
+“In the future, another blast furnace could be replaced by a modern EAF,” Thyssenkrupp Steel says.
+“A decision on this will only be taken at a later date and under the economic, technological and political conditions that apply at that time.”

-“Comprehensive optimization and streamlining of our production network and processes is necessary to make us fit for the future,” says Thyssenkrupp Steel CEO Dennis Grimm.
+“Comprehensive optimization and streamlining of our production network and processes is necessary to make us fit for the future,” Thyssenkrupp Steel CEO Dennis Grimm says.
 “The quality of our products and our technological expertise are a stable foundation for our future path.
 Our customers will continue to be able to rely on our high-quality flat steel products in the future.”

-In parallel with the announced plan, Thyssenkrupp Steel parent company Thyssenkrupp AG is continuing the process of making the steel business independent, say the two entities.
+In parallel with the announced plan, Thyssenkrupp Steel parent company, Thyssenkrupp AG, is continuing the process of making the steel business independent, according to the two entities.

 “In a first step, 20 percent of the shares in Thyssenkrupp Steel have already been sold to the Czech EP Group with the aim of increasing the stake to 50 percent.”
-EP Group (EPH) is a Prague-based company with its predominant focus on the energy sector.
+EP Group (EPH) is a Prague-based company with a focus on the energy sector.